sdomanskyi/spatialtranscriptomics/docs/usage.md

 ## Samplesheet input

-You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
-Use this parameter to specify its location.
+The user needs to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
+Use this parameter to specify the samplesheet file location.
 It has to be a comma-separated file with 3 or more columns, and a header row as shown in the examples below.

 ```console
 --input '[path to samplesheet file]'